‘THE CHRISTMAS INVASION’

-This was David Tennant’s first season as the Doctor.
+This was David Tennant’s first season as the Tenth Doctor.
 I wondered what this new Doctor was going to be like after watching Christopher Eccleston’s portrayal of the character.
-I warmed to David’s Doctor after I first watched him.
+I warmed to David’s Doctor after I first saw him.
 I was looking forward seeing more TV adventures with the Tenth Doctor and Rose.

 I was slowly getting into ‘Doctor Who’ by 2006 and I wouldn’t have suspected that I would enjoy these episodes so much.
 Let’s see how David Tennant fares in his first season as the Doctor.
-We start with ‘The Christmas Invasion’.
+We start off with ‘The Christmas Invasion’.
 The first scene is the ‘Children In Need’ scene transmitted in November 2005.

 Anyway, onto ‘The Christmas Invasion’ itself.
 And yes it’s Christmas time as well as the beginning of a new era for ‘Doctor Who’.
 This was the first ‘Doctor Who’ Christmas Special in 2005 to feature the first appearance of David Tennant’s Doctor with Billie Piper’s Rose.
 This TV tale also introduces the Sycorax.